E3SM-Project/polaris/docs/users_guide/suites.md

-(test-suites)=
+(suites)=

-# Test Suites
+# Suites

-In polaris, test suites are simply lists of test cases to be run together in one operation.
-One common reason for running a test suite is to check for changes in performance or output data compared with a previous run of the same suite.
+In polaris, suites are simply lists of tasks to be run together in one operation.
+One common reason for running a suite is to check for changes in performance or output data compared with a previous run of the same suite.
 This type of
 [regression testing](https://en.wikipedia.org/wiki/Regression_testing) is one of the primary reasons that polaris exists.
-Another reason to define a test suite is simply to make it easier to run a sequence of test cases (e.g. from the same test group) that are often run together.
+Another reason to define a test suite is simply to make it easier to run a sequence of tasks (e.g. from the same test group) that are often run together.

-Test suites are defined by their MPAS core and name.
+Suites are defined by their MPAS core and name.
 As you can see by
 running:

 ```bash
 polaris list --suites
 ```

-the current set of available test suites is:
+the current set of available suites is:

 ```none
 Suites: